List of Rebelde Way characters: Pablo Bustamante

 Pablo Bustamante is the youngest son of Sergio Bustamante and Mora Ortiz.
 Born in Buenos Aires, March 22, 1987.
 He is portrayed by Benjamín Rojas.
 His father Sergio is the mayor of Buenos Aires and abuses him mentally and physically.
 In addition, Sergio always compares him to his older brothers who are living abroad, and does not approve of Pablo being in a band because he is worried that it will affect his political image.

 Pablo is the most popular boy in Elite Way School.
 His best friends are Guido, Tomás, and later Manuel.
 He is also a rebel in his own way due to the fact that he plays music.
 At the beginning of the series Pablo cannot stand Marizza as they are too different and keep arguing all the time.
 They eventually help each other in many situations and they start to develop feelings for one another.

 Pablo plays the guitar and writes some songs for the band Erreway.
 He writes the love song "Dos Segundos" which is inspired by Marizza.
 Marizza and Pablo pretend to be a couple for a short while so that Pablo can play in the band without his father's knowledge.
 In one episode, after Nacho was discovered, Marizza told the school's café waitress Cata to play Pablo's song "Mi Vida".
 She finds out that Pilar told her friend, the writer of the newspaper, about Nacho.
 She tells Sergio that Tomás sang the song, not Pablo.
 Pablo gets angry at her because he thinks that Marizza forced Tomás to lie.
 When Tomás tells Pablo that Marizza did it to help him, Pablo is touched and a little confused because Marizza helped him.
 Near the end, Pablo shows Marizza that he does not want to be his father's puppet and she begins to realize and accept that she is in love with him.
 In the last episode they reconcile when Pablo finally stands up to his father.

 4 Caminos

 In the film 4 Caminos, Marizza and Pablo are not together because, according to Marizza, he is womanizer.
-During the movie, they have many fights but become a couple towards the end.
+During the movie, they have many fights but become again a couple towards the end.
 Pablo wants to get Marizza's attention, but Marizza always ignores him or gets mad because she thinks he only wants to get her in bed and or wants to be with other girls.
 They kissed when Benito showed up in the hotel room with tickets to Brazil.
 Pablo and Marizza are the godparents of Mía and Manuel's daughter Candela.
 In the end, Candela says that Pablo becomes a famous producer.